kamingfung/chase_offer_auto_enroll/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details (or you can add the license text here if you don't have a separate file).
+See the `LICENSE` file for details.

 ---

-Generated on: April 14, 2025 (Time sensitive due to website dependency)
+Last Updated: May 10, 2025